-Learners need to learn to talk and work effectively together in groups; often they are not skilled at this.
-'Ground rules' (introduced earlier) and sentence stems can get learners in the habit of listening, referencing others, expressing agreement and respectfully challenging, giving reasons.
+Children need to learn to talk and work effectively together in groups; often they are not skilled at this.
+'Ground rules' and sentence stems can get learners in the habit of listening, referencing others, expressing agreement and respectfully challenging, giving reasons.